-INTRODUCTION
+1. INTRODUCTION

-The Central Bank of The Bahamas ("the Central Bank"; "the Bank") is responsible for the licensing, regulation and supervision of banks and trust companies operating in and from within The Bahamas pursuant to the Banks and Trust Companies Regulation Act, 2000, and the Central Bank of The Bahamas Act, 2000.
-Additionally, the Central Bank has the duty, in collaboration with financial institutions, to promote and maintain high standards of conduct and management in the provision of banking and trust services.
+- 1.1 The Central Bank of The Bahamas ("the Central Bank") is responsible for the licensing, regulation and supervision of banks and trust companies operating in and from within The Bahamas pursuant to the Central Bank of The Bahamas Act, 2000 ("the CBA") and the Banks and Trust Companies Regulation Act, 2000 ("the BTCRA").
+Additionally, the Central Bank has the duty, in collaboration with financial institutions, to promote and maintain high standards of conduct and management in the provision of banking and trust services. - 1.2 All licensees are expected to adhere to the Central Bank's licensing and prudential requirements and ongoing supervisory programmes and required regulatory reporting, and are subject to periodic on-site examinations.
+Licensees are also expected to conduct their affairs in conformity with all other Bahamian legal requirements.